Fast Food Nation Book Cover

 Fast Food Nation by Eric Schlosser was published in 2001.

-Once you've completed Fast Food Nation book, We suggest reading out Setting High Bar for your Customer Service as a great follow-up read.
+Once you've completed Fast Food Nation book, We suggest reading out One Up On Wall Street as a great follow-up read.

 In the printed version of Fast Food Nation book have over 300 pages and usually takes 8-10 days to finish.
 However, with the Wizdom app, including its summary and audiobook, it can be completed in just 15 minutes.